leifoolsen/webpack2-boilerplate/README.md

 * Code coverage with Istanbul
 * SASS boilerplate with Solved by Flexbox Holy Grail example layout
 * Self hosting Google Material Icons and Font Roboto
-* No dependencies to frameworks like React
+* No dependencies to frameworks like React or Angular

 ## Getting started
 * Install Node7 or Node6 (via nvm)